navibyte/geospatial/dart/geocore/README.md

     ],
   );

-  // write the feture collection to the output interface of the writer
+  // write the feture collection to the content interface of the encoder
-  // (writer.output is FeatureContent)
+  // (encoder.content is FeatureContent)
-  collection.writeTo(writer.output);
+  collection.writeTo(encoder.content);

   // print GeoJSON text
-  print(writer);
+  print(encoder.toText());

   // the previous line prints (however without line breaks):
   //    {"type":"FeatureCollection",